 And, again, select just one or two social sites to work with – the ones where your audience hangs out.

-That said, the wider number of sites you can get links from the more credibility your site will have with the search engines.
+It’s still true that the wider the number of sites you can get links from, the more credibility your site will have with the search engines.
 But getting those links is a lot more difficult now than it was 10 years ago!

-But the time and effort you put in will repay you in spades in the future, because you'll be better protected against search engine algorithm changes.
+The time and effort you put in now will repay you in the future, because you’ll be better protected against search engine algorithm changes.